 StackOverflow is a great way to build an online reputation using the approach show, don't tell.
 By properly answering questions on StackOverflow you demonstrate your experience, instead of pretending to have one (or telling other people that you're good at doing something).
 Of course, it also works on the other way: because questions and answers are public and won't be deleted even after years, you also expose your weaknesses, both in terms of technical and communication skills.

 In the past I've spoken with people who had at least a couple of StackOverflow profiles: a primary one that they used for interactions that could positively influence their online reputation, and a secondary one they used to ask questions that they considered too dumb.

 Remember, there is no stupid question.
 Even when the question is simple, what's really important is how you ask it (and weather you properly searched for an appropriate solution, or tried to find one).
 I personally don't have any problems to ask questions that show the lack of knowledge on certain topics.
 Most of my questions on dba or vim sites are clearly showing that I'm not an expert on those fields, but they also prove my desire to learn and improve.

 If online reputation is directly connected to improving your profile, online visibility is instead directly connected with the amount of exposure you have online.

 For a programmer, GitHub is one of the best places to foster online reputation (as you can provide a link to you open source work when applying for an interview) and online visibility.
 However, compared to GitHub, StackOverflow is generally more visible on search engines.
-I don't know about a single programmer that, at least once in his career, had a problem and found a solution on StackOverflow using a search engine.
+There isn't a single programmer that I know of, that hasn't used at least once in their career) StackOverflow to solve a problem they faced.

 Because of its very high ranking on search engines, having a popular profile on StackOverflow may positively impact your online visibility either directly as a ranking mechanism, or indirectly because of (popular) questions that you answered and that are actively visible in the search engine result pages.